Lucas-Gui/OpenNMT-tf/scripts/tweak_attn/README.md

 - Evaluate the impact of the injection tasks with _eval_inject.py_ (quite basic) :
     - Counts and save lines that pass different tests.
-        - Are translation different ?
+        - Are translations different ?
         - Do they differ on words involved in a given dependency ?
     - Note : for compatibility with Spacy, _eval_inject.py_ replaces numerals placeholder with numbers in (1980, 2004)
     - The other solution is to evaluate by hand...

-## Modified versions of OpenNMT
+## Modified version of OpenNMT

-My modifications are tagged by "#<mod>" in the code.
+My changes are tagged by `#<mod>` in the code.

-### OpenNMT-tf-ex
+### Usage : extraction
-Version of OpenNMT, modified to return the values of self-attention computed over the input.
+Return the values of self-attention computed over the input.
 Only for GPT-2's decoder and Transformer encoder.

-#### Usage:
 Once the model is loaded:
 ```python
 tokens, attn = model(data, return_attn = True, training = False)